Student FAQ – Jeff Huang

 I do several types of advising: first-year or second-year advising, concentration advising, honors thesis advising, Masters student advising.

 Each year, different faculty rotate in as first-year, second-year, or concentration advisors.
 If I'm doing first-year or second-year advising that year, usually I'll have 5-6 first-year and/or second-year students who are considering pursuing computer science.
-I also usually have about 30 concentration advisees.
+I also usually have about 40 concentration advisees.
 If I'm on the list that year, you can just choose me as an advisor and send me a note.
 If I'm not on the list, I am usually happy to serve as your advisor if there is a particularly good reason, like you're specifically looking for someone to talk to about UI/UX, human-computer interaction (HCI) research, or launching a startup.
-Otherwise, you're better off picking someone who is openly taking advisees that year.
-By default, I would generally recommend Tom Doeppner or Kathi Fisler who are most knowledgeable about degree requirements and policies.
+Otherwise, you would be better off picking someone who is openly taking advisees that year.
 For honors thesis advising, I'm happy to advise projects related to HCI research, and I aim to do one per year.

 For honors theses, Masters projects, and independent studies, I prefer that you join my research group and work on an existing project.
 If you wish to do your own project instead, then you are welcome to make a case for it, and if we both agree on it, you should prepare a timeline for the semester and a plan of what you will do.
 If you want to join my research group, see the question at the bottom of this page about exactly that.
 Masters students and Ph.D. students are typically assigned advisors when they arrive in one way or another.
 You're welcome to ask to switch to me if you're interested in doing HCI research, but we should talk first.
 I will also very rarely serve as the advisor for RISD Masters students if they're doing work closely related to one of my group's research projects.